tessleptrue/wesshacks/README.md

 In summary, here are the new features we implemented:
 1. Search bar with filters
-2. Abiity to save houses
+2. Ability to save houses

 Set up instructions: use the same set up instructions as for HW03